AdishiSood/Quiz-Module/README.md

 - div tag: to display the results

-# Quiz Module
+## Working of Quiz Module ❓
-1) Click on start button to start your quiz
+1) Click on start button to start your quiz 🏁
 ![](Screengrabs/StartQuiz.png)

 2) Choose an option